 5.1 Policies due to fear of mass influx

-policies due to fear of mass influx was the mostThis code has been chosen because of the articles that report about policies that have been made in order to manage the mass influx of refugees, which sometimes rise out of fear for those masses and the impossibility to control this.
+The code policies due to fear of mass influx was the most frequent code, especially in Bild’s articles.
+This code has been chosen because of the articles that report about policies that have been made in order to manage the mass influx of refugees, which sometimes rise out of fear for those masses and the impossibility to control this.
 This code is mainly about the mass influx of refugees, coming to Germany, and what impact his has on the German society, and specifically, how this is reflected in the politics.
 The politicians, subsequently, make certain policies that indicate that there is fear among politicians about the mass influx.
 The policies are mainly about a stricter asylum policy, border controls and the Dublin Regulation that many politicians want to put into force.

-politicians he migrantssometo In general. thethe refugeeshave focusedf adoptingBesides that, politicians also fear the coming of terrorists, who can be involved in the mass of refugees.
-Minister Meyer-Plath states in a Morgenpost article, “between the unregistered refugees, one has to take into consideration, that there may be a terrorist” (, ).
+However, there is much discussion about the asylum policy.
+Some politicians want a stricter policy with a quicker process to send the migrants back, whereas some support the Wilkommenskultur of Angela Merkel and the coming of refugees to Germany.
+Politicians are divided about this topic and it is hard to find consensus about it.
+In general, the articles are mostly about politicians who are in favour of a stricter policy.
+For example, the tabloids report about the Dublin Regulation.
+This allows Germany to send back refugees to the concerned countries, in which the refugees have applied first.
+Thus, some politicians have focused on this regulation, since they want to decrease the numbers of refugees coming to Germany.
+Moreover, many politicians support restrictive family reunification laws.
+Many see family reunification as problematic, since many more migrants are coming because of this possibility.
+Therefore, they want to limit the reunification.
+Bild states that, ‘politicians want to limit family reunification.
+The CSU internal expert Hans-Peter Uhl warns that, without law reforms the refugee numbers will increase three or four times’ (Bild, 2015e).
+These articles, of which most of them contain a debate about a certain subject, indicate that the politics are still divided about the topic, since the course of the policies regarding migration is still not clear and a consensus is hard to reach.
+Furthermore, Bild reports about the unfair division of refugees over the European countries.
+For example, Austria does not take that many refugees and Germany is adopting the most refugees of all European countries.
+Besides that, politicians also fear the coming of terrorists, who can be involved in the mass of refugees.
+Minister Meyer-Plath states in a Morgenpost article, “between the unregistered refugees, one has to take into consideration, that there may be a terrorist” (Morgenpost, 2015d).